highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/02.paid-entry-example/docs.md

 # 3. Add the entity script to the VIP Zone
 You'll have to add the entity script from above to the VIP zone:
-1. Upload the `vipZoneEntityScript.js` script to a publicly-accessible location such as S3.
-Copy its URL.
+1. Upload the `vipZoneEntityScript.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
+Copy its URL by right clicking it, then clicking "Copy URL".
 2. In Interface, use the `CREATE` app to select the zone from earlier.
 3. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 4. Lock the zone entity so nobody can change its attributes.